 Hira works in the Digital Operations department at Canadian Broadcasting Corporation (CBC), as a Jr. Information Architect and Usability Specialist.

-Stephenie Koerne is the Digital Media Lab Instructor/Multimedia Technician for the Master of Digital Experience Innovation (MDEI) program at the University of Waterloo Stratford Campus.
+Stephenie Koerne is the Digital Media Instructor and Multimedia Technician for the Master of Digital Experience Innovation (MDEI) program at the University of Waterloo Stratford Campus.
 Additionally, Stephenie is the instructor for GBDA 228: Digital Imaging.

 Guy is the founding principal of Projectit Performance Solutions Inc., a professional services firm dedicated to improving the delivery of strategic initiatives within organizations.

 Geoff's primary focus is exploring the principles and conditions that drive the 'Creativity-Innovation-Entrepreneurship' Continuum and the relationship with economic prosperity and culture.

 Christine McWebb holds a PhD in French from the University of Western Ontario, and is an Associate Professor in the Department of French Studies at the University of Waterloo, as well as the Director, Academic Programs at the Waterloo Stratford Campus.

 Neil's years at the University of Waterloo have been spent helping to build the Rhetoric and Professional Writing/Communication Design programs at the undergraduate and graduate levels while establishing a profile in the practice of professional communication and documentation.